moul/image-app-openvpn/README.md

-Official Ghost image on Online Labs
+Official Openvpn image on Online Labs
 ====================================

-Scripts to build the official Ghost image on Online Labs
+Scripts to build the official Openvpn image on Online Labs

 This image is built using [Image Tools](https://github.com/online-labs/image-tools) and depends on the official [Ubuntu](https://github.com/online-labs/image-ubuntu) image.